This post may include affiliate links. Thank you for your support.

 3. Marinade: Make sure you add the mushrooms to the marinade while they are still warm (if you poached mushrooms)!
 They will soak up the most flavor that way!

-Nutritional information is an approximation based upon 5 servings (roughly 5 mushrooms per serving).
+Nutritional information is provided as a courtesy and the nutrition facts are an estimate based upon 5 servings (approximately 5 mushrooms per serving).
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition